Dajda2371/ColorDays/REFACTORING.md

 ## Next Steps

-1. Create `api/post.py` with all POST handlers
+1. ✅ ~~Create `api/post.py` with all POST handlers~~ - DONE
-2. Update `server.py` to use the route mappings
+2. 🔄 Update `server.py` to use the route mappings (ready to integrate)
-3. Test all endpoints to ensure functionality is preserved
+3. ⏳ Test all endpoints to ensure functionality is preserved
-4. Update `CLAUDE.md` with new architecture
+4. ⏳ Update `CLAUDE.md` with new architecture
+5. ⏳ Remove old handler methods from ColorDaysHandler class in server.py